pypa/pipenv/docs/advanced.rst

     $ pipenv install --system --deploy

-This will fail a build if the lockfile is out–of–date, instead of genreating a new one.
+This will fail a build if the ``Pipfile.lock`` is out–of–date, instead of genreating a new one.

 ☤ Generating a ``requirements.txt``